Tab Clear

-Tab Clear was a variation of Tab.
+Tab Clear was a variation of the Tab soft drink.
 It is Coca-Cola's contribution to the short-lived "clear cola" movement during the early 1990s.
-It was introduced in the United States on December 14, 1992, in the United Kingdom a month later and in Japan in March 1993 to initially positive results.
+Tab Clear was introduced in the United States on December 14, 1992 to initially positive results, and was also marketed in Britain a month later, in Japan in March 1993 and in Australia in April 1993.
 Tab Clear was, however, discontinued after only a short time of marketing in 1994.
 Unlike most other "clear" soft drinks, Tab Clear contained caffeine and, according to the company, had the flavor of cola.

-Competition
+Background

 After PepsiCo's introduction of Crystal Pepsi in mid-1992, Coca-Cola decided to follow suit with its own clear cola, Tab Clear, at the end of the year.

 In late December 1992, Coca-Cola Co. president Doug Ivester told a gathering of New York reporters that Tab Clear was being positioned as part of the "mainstream of diet soft drinks" and was "not a new-age beverage".
 He declared:

+Production and marketing

+After positive consumer response in its initial 10 markets, it was announced on February 17, 1993, that Tab Clear would be introduced into an additional 20 American markets the coming March, increasing the drink's availability to 35 percent of the American population.
+In an article from the Los Angeles Times, it was reported that Coca-Cola expected to have Tab Clear available nationwide by the end of the year.
+Despite the positive results, an article published in March that year reported "one oddity about the new Tab Clear: it is only sold in cans.
+You would think that would eliminate one of the pop's strongest selling points--its clearness."

 International introductions

 Tab Clear went international only two weeks after its introduction in the United States.
 The clear cola with "a mouthful of flavor" was introduced at a news conference in London on January 18, 1993.
 The product was made available to the British public from early February that year with a trial price of 23 pence, initially in 330 ml cans and later in 1.5 and 2 litre plastic bottles.
 The drink was referred to as "a completely new idea in soft drinks and is unlike any other product available".
-This made Coca-Cola the first of the two rival US soft drink global corporations (Coke and Pepsi) to launch a clear cola in Europe.
+This made Coca-Cola the first of the two rival US soft drink global brands (Coke and Pepsi) to launch a clear cola in Europe.

 In early February that year, The Coca-Cola Company announced plans to introduce Tab Clear into Japan, scheduling a public introduction for mid-March.
 Japan became the third country to be introduced to Tab Clear.
+On the 1st of April, The Coca-Cola Company launched Tab Clear in Australia as well.
+In Australia, the product was a major failure.
+Despite a large marketing effort from the Australian arm of the company, Tab Clear sales peaked at only 1% in the month of June and declined to just 0.1% by October, by which time it was decided to discontinue the drink.